iancero/outbox/README.md

   of (often unlabelled) output objects into files all at once, `write_output()` does not support lists of objects.
-- **Wrangle output objects into the correct format.** If you are not starting with an object in a supported format, `outbox` is unable to help.
+- **Wrangle output objects into the correct format.** If you are not starting with an object in a supported format, outbox is unable to help.
-- **Tweak look and feel (formatting) of outputs.** The `outbox` package is designed simply to call existing packages in a standardized way.
-If you want your output formatted differently than the defaults given by the packages on which `outbox` depends, it will be important to use those packages directly.
+- **Tweak look and feel (formatting) of outputs.** The outbox package is designed simply to call existing packages in a standardized way.
+If you want your output formatted differently than the defaults given by the packages on which outbox depends, it will be important to use those packages directly.

 [^1]: To be fair to `gtsummary`, which is admittedly one of my own
     favorite packages, this is a cherry-picked example to demonstrate a point.
-Elsewhere in the package, it actually provides several additional output mechanisms too - many of which are helpfully similar from function to function.
+Elsewhere in that package, several additional output mechanisms are available - many of which are helpfully similar from function to function.